Ride with bilingual English speaking guides who are trained in first aid and rope rescue

 - A DVD with the pictures and videos of the tour

 - Swimming togs

 Cancellation or changes to this tour:

 CHANGES: Any changes to the tour date need to be done before 5:00 pm 2 days before the tour begins.
 After this time, there is a 100% change fee.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 2 days before the tour begins, a 35% administration fee (+ the card fee) will apply.
+NO SHOWS & CANCELLATIONS: If you cancel two days prior to the tour before 5:00 pm (La Paz time) or earlier, a 35% administration fee (+ the card fee) will apply.
 After this time, there is a 100% no-show or cancellation fee.
-Please email email@example.com to cancel this tour or make any changes.

 You must email email@example.com (include the name of the tour and the reservation number) to cancel this tour or to make any changes.

 With our professional equipment, your positive attitude, and our expert instruction, coaching, and supervision, you can safely enjoy some of South America's most dramatic and beautiful scenery as you hurtle down the road.
 On top of that, you should note that since March 2007, the majority of traffic has stopped driving down Death Road, and now takes a new route...
 Leaving Death Road for us to enjoy, without having to battle the trucks, buses and cars!
 Before the actual start of the tour, you will of course get the chance to practice using your mountain bike.